 Most AI tools make brand and GTM teams faster at producing things.
 Brandmaven makes them better at making decisions.

-Because Brandmaven’s AI is trained on your market, your competitors, and your customers (not generic internet knowledge) it can do something general-purpose AI can’t: connect insight directly to action.
+Because Brandmaven’s Strategy Agent is trained on your market, your competitors, and your customers (not generic internet knowledge) it can do something general-purpose AI can’t: connect insight directly to action.

 For example: Instead of asking a generic AI, “Is this positioning strong?”, a brand leader using Brandmaven can test a new positioning against: